eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-06-pid-rulebook.md

 established in the future.

 ### 2.3 SD-JWT VC Type (SD-JWT VC format)
-SD-JWT VC defines the concept of a Verifiable Credential Type (`vct`).
-A type is associated with metadata defining, for example, information about the type, a schema defining which claims may or must appear in the SD-JWT VC, and how they can be displayed.
-A type can extend another type, which can be leveraged for basing domestic types on an EU-wide type.
-Type information can be discoverable in an automated fashion.
+SD-JWT VC defines the Verifiable Credential Type (`vct`).
+A type comes with associated metadata that, for instance, provides information about the type itself, outlines a schema detailing the claims that are optional or mandatory in the SD-JWT VC, and specifies their display methods.
+Additionally, a type can inherit from another type, enabling the creation of domestic types based on a broader EU-wide standard.
+The information regarding a type can be automatically discovered.

 The information provided in this document SHALL be specified as a Verifiable Credential Type in the format defined by SD-JWT VC, including